AIofHuman/Udemy-Deploy-ML-Models/README.md

-This is repo of tasks Udemy course Deployment of Machine Learning Models
+This is repo of my tasks from Udemy course Deployment of Machine Learning Models
 # Udemy-Deploy-ML-Models